 P.S.
 Some parting food for thought from poet Charles Bukowski: “The tired sunsets and the tired / people — / it takes a lifetime to die and / no time at / all.”

 P.P.S.
-Sign up for Weekly Inspiration — Inspiration for Good‘s newsletter!
-Inspiration straight to your inbox week after week!
+Sign up for monthly Inspiration — Inspiration for Good‘s newsletter!
+Inspiration straight to your inbox month after month!

 Feature photo credit: Fuzzy Napping / KP